alisw/alibuild/troubleshooting.markdown

 `alienv` needs the `modulecmd` in the `$PATH` in order to work.
 Just fire `alienv` right afterwards, and if you get the help screen instead of the error above then you are set.

+### How do I set compilation options for AliRoot and / or AliPhysics?

+If you want to change the compilation options for AliRoot, AliPhysics, or as a matter of fact any packages you have two options:

+- If the package itself is one which you are developing locally, i.e. you have the checkout available, you can modify its CMakeFile, add whatever options you like there and then issue again your aliBuild command.
+- On contrary, if you do not have a local checkout but you still want to modify it's compiler flags, you can edit the `alidist/aliroot.sh` recipe and add the options there.

+Finally, for certain common options, e.g. debug flags, we provide a precooked configuration using so called [defaults](user.html#defaults).
+Simply add `--defaults debug` to your aliBuild flags and it will add debug flags to all your packages.